btzr-io/Villain/README.md

 - Run `yarn` in the console
 - An example archive has been provided to play around with in `/build/testFiles`.
-  - To replace it with another file, in `/examples/index.js` modify the path of `testFile2` to equal `'/build/testFile/newFilename.extension'`.
+  - To replace it with another file, in `/examples/index.js` modify the path of `testFile` to equal `'/build/testFile/newFilename.extension'`.
   - A good resource for archives can be found here: https://archive.org/details/comics.
 Alternative, any compressed folder (zip, rar, tar, etc) with a few images will also do the job.
 - Running `yarn start` will open up `localhost:8080` on your default browser